From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Dynamical Metrology

-Now we focus on the case of a control Hamiltonian $H_C$ of the form of Eq. \eqref{eq:all-to-allintro}.
-Assume a signal of the form of $S_z$, the total Hamiltonian ruling the dynamics of the system is now
+Now we focus on the case of a control Hamiltonian $H_C$ of the form~\eqref{eq:all-to-allintro}.
+Assume a signal of the form of $\addw S_z$, the total Hamiltonian ruling the dynamics of the system is now

 which is a particular case of Eq. \eqref{eq:spin net} with collective (all-to-all) coupling $\alpha_{x,x}^{(i,j)}=\frac{a}{4},\alpha_{y,y}^{(i,j)}=\frac{b}{4}$ and $\alpha_{z,z}^{(i,j)}=\frac{c}{4}$.
 For this interaction, and with a good choice of parameters $(a,b,c)$ and (product) initial state, we show that the QFI scales quadratically with the number of qubits $N$.
-Furthermore, we can give analytical guarantees for a super-linear scaling with the number of particles $N$.
+Furthermore, we can give analytical guarantees for a superlinear scaling with the number of particles $N$.